 guide

-Home Renovation ROI Guide 2026: Which Projects Actually Pay Back
+Home Renovation ROI Guide: Which Projects Actually Pay Back

 A neighbor spent $92,000 remodeling her kitchen.
-Granite countertops, custom cabinetry, professional-grade range — the works.
-She sold the house eight months later.
-The kitchen added $41,000 to the sale price.
-That's a 44% return on a project she was told would "definitely pay for itself."
-Meanwhile, another homeowner down the street replaced a $2,100 garage door and recouped $4,100 at closing.
-One project cost 44x more and returned 44x less per dollar spent.
+Custom cabinetry, stone countertops, professional-grade range — the works.
+She sold eight months later.
+The kitchen added $41,000 to the sale price: a 44% return on a project she was told would "definitely pay for itself."

+One project cost 20x more and returned a fraction per dollar spent.
 The gap between what renovations cost and what they return is where most homeowners get burned.
-This guide covers the real numbers — not the ones contractors quote to close the deal.
+This guide covers the real numbers — sourced from the 2025 Cost vs. Value Report (Zonda), the most recently released national benchmark.

-The short answer: Exterior projects dominate ROI in 2026.
-Garage doors (194%), entry doors (188%), and manufactured stone veneer (153%) top the list.
-Interior projects rarely break 100% return.
-Minor kitchen remodels hit 96%, mid-range bathrooms land at 70-74%, and major kitchen overhauls return a disappointing 38-50%.
-The rule of thumb: the less you spend on the right project, the higher your percentage return.
+Key finding: Exterior projects dominate resale ROI.
+Garage doors (268%), entry doors (216%), and manufactured stone veneer (208%) lead nationally per 2025 data.
+No interior project breaks 100% cost recovery in national averages.
+Minor kitchen remodels hit approximately 96%; mid-range bathrooms land at 70–74%; major kitchen overhauls return 38–50%.
+The rule: the less you spend on the right project, the higher your percentage return.

 How Renovation ROI Actually Works